ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Execution time:  12.171679ms
 ```

-This is our benchmark value for the Monte Carlo estimator to follow (you will get different values each time you run the code, although they are fairly close to each other).
+This is our benchmark value for the Monte Carlo estimator to follow.

 ### The Simulation